Automate recurring operator work#

 - Blocked tools — tools the routine may never invoke

-When a routine is linked to an objective, every run automatically updates the objective's progress.
-This creates a closed loop: the objective defines the goal, the routine does the work, and the Today dashboard reports the outcome.
+When a routine is linked to a Job, every run automatically updates that Job's progress.
+This creates a closed loop: the Job defines the goal, the routine does the work, and Sidekick surfaces the outcome inline as Plan/Steps and Proof widgets, with workspace-level progress visible in Jobs.

 The briefing pipeline#